-A central aspect of the interaction between the Project Teams and creation of the IGSSE´s own identity has been the setting-up of the annual IGSSE Forum.
-During this three-day symposium, approximately 200 members of the IGSSE meet up with international guests in scientific workshops, lectures and ambitious training programs.
-The Forum takes place in the Monastery of Raitenhaslach, which has now come to be regarded as a hallmark of the Graduate School.
+A central aspect of the interaction between the project teams and creation of the IGSSE´s own identity has been our graduate school´s annual meeting, also known as the IGSSE Forum.
+During this three-day symposium, approximately 200 members of IGSSE and international guests meet for scientific workshops, lectures and ambitious training programs.

 The Forum encourages our doctoral candidates to look beyond the borders of their own research interests, learning about the various aspects, solution concepts and visions of divergent research fields.
 They also have to present their own projects to the meeting´s interdisciplinary audience - and get the opportunity to exchange and develop ideas off the beaten tracks.